perslev/MultiPlanarUNet/README.md

 training with a lower weight assigned in optimization.

 **Initializing a Project**\
-Once the data is stored under the above folder structure, a Multi Planar project can be initialized as follows:
+Once the data is stored under the above folder structure, a Multi-Planar project can be initialized as follows:

 ```